Healthcare & Social Care

 Step 1: Register and access the toolkit

-Access the DSPT at dsptoolkit.nhs.uk.
-You will need an NHS mail account or approved email domain to register.
-If you do not have access, contact your NHS commissioning organisation who can arrange access for suppliers.
+Access the DSPT at dsptoolkit.nhs.uk and register for an account.
+If you have difficulty registering, contact the DSPT helpdesk or your NHS commissioning organisation, who can arrange access for suppliers.

 Step 2: Select your organisation type